rlaphoenix/install-vapoursynth-action/README.md

 ### Outputs

-#### `version` (int)
+#### `zimg-branch` (int)

-The version that was installed.
+The branch zimg was compiled with, e.g., `3.0`.

 ## Supported Versions

-The action automatically downloads the latest VapourSynth version information via PyPI's API.
-This means it supports any version that has a PyPI release.
-Therefore, any version that does not have a PyPI release will not be recognized as a valid VapourSynth version.

-Do note that due to this, some versions are unable to be installed as they don't have any PyPI releases.
-E.g., R55.
-Also the zimg version has yet to be automated and will need updating over time.
+The action supports any version tagged as `R...` on the VapourSynth GitHub.
+E.g., `55` for R55, `61-RC1` for R61-RC1 and so on.
+The version number does not resolve to the latest minor-version.
+E.g., `version: 47` will not install R47.2, it will install R47.
+The version number is never pre-checked to be valid.
+It will instead fail during the git clone.

+Since this action does not pre-validate versions against a hardcoded list of versions, it won't need updating.
+However, VapourSynth updates to newer zimg versions every now and then and this action has no way to know which version is required.
+Therefore, the project still requires updating whenever the zimg version is updated.

+## Supported Runners

+Only Linux runners are currently supported.
+The following runners have been tested:

+- `ubuntu-22.04`

 ## Credit